Jonnyauk/WP-CMS-Widget-Control/readme.txt

 == Changelog ==

 = 1.2 =
-* Tested full compatibility with WordPress 4.2.x
+* Fixed full compatibility with WordPress v4.3.x and tested with v4.4rc1
+* Options now control which widgets are available in Customizer too, not just admin

 = 1.1 =
-* Small text changes, fix text domain for translation and tested full compatibility with WordPress 3.9x.
+* Small text changes, fix text domain for translation and tested full compatibility with WordPress 3.9x

 = 1.0 =
-* Initial release.
+* Initial release

+== Upgrade Notice ==

+= 1.2 =
+Fixed compatibility with WordPress v4.3.x and tested with v4.4rc1.
+Added Customiser support.